-42 U.S.C. § 1983, Fourth Amendment (Against the Staff Defendants, the Supervisor Defendants, and Defendant White in Their Individual Capacities)
+42 U.S.C. § 1983, Fourth/Fourteenth Amendments (Against the Staff Defendants and the Supervisor Defendants, Defendant White, and Defendant Minter-Brooks in Their Individual Capacities)

-205. Plaintiffs repeat and reallege the foregoing paragraphs as if the same were fully set forth at length herein.
+224. Plaintiffs repeat and reallege the foregoing paragraphs as if the same were fully set forth at length herein.

-206. By reason of the foregoing, using excessive force, assaulting Plaintiffs, confining them, imprisoning them, seizing them, sadistically assaulting them, brutally battering them, and failing to stop such ongoing abuse by others in their presence, the Staff Defendants and Defendant Linder deprived Plaintiffs of rights, remedies, privileges, and immunities guaranteed to every citizen of the United States, in violation of 42 U.S.C. § 1983, including, but not limited to, rights guaranteed by the Fourth and Fourteenth Amendments of the United States Constitution.
+225. By reason of the foregoing, using excessive force, assaulting Plaintiffs, confining them, imprisoning them, seizing them, sadistically assaulting them, brutally battering them, and failing to stop such ongoing abuse by others in their presence, the Staff Defendants and Defendant Linder deprived Plaintiffs of rights, remedies, privileges, and immunities guaranteed to every citizen of the United States, in violation of 42 U.S.C. § 1983, including, but not limited to, rights guaranteed by the Fourth and Fourteenth Amendments of the United States Constitution.

-207. The Supervisor Defendants created and/or allowed to continue the custom and de facto policy of widespread abuse and neglect of residents at the Union Avenue IRA, causing the violation of Plaintiffs' Fourth Amendment rights.
+226. The Supervisor Defendants, Defendant White, and Defendant Minter-Brooks created and/or allowed to continue the custom and de facto policy of widespread abuse and neglect of residents at the Union Avenue IRA, causing the violation of Plaintiffs' Fourth Amendment rights.

-208. The Supervisor Defendants were grossly negligent in managing subordinates who caused the violation of Plaintiffs' Fourth Amendment Rights.
+227. The Supervisor Defendants and Defendants White and Minter-Brooks were grossly negligent in managing subordinates who caused the violation of Plaintiffs' Fourth Amendment Rights.

-209. The Supervisor Defendants and Defendant White exhibited deliberate indifference to Plaintiffs' rights by failing to act on information indicating that they were being abused and neglected at the Union Avenue IRA in violation of their Fourth Amendment rights.
+228. The Supervisor Defendants and Defendants White and Minter-Brooks exhibited deliberate indifference to Plaintiffs' rights by failing to act on information indicating that they were being abused and neglected at the Union Avenue IRA in violation of their Fourth Amendment rights.

-210. The Supervisor Defendants and Defendant White failed to remedy the violation of Plaintiffs' Fourth Amendment rights even after learning of widespread abuse and neglect through numerous reports, including without limitation Defendant Toti's 2011 inquiries concerning abuse of B.R. and other residents, reports made to Defendants Gonzalez, Peyton, and Linder concerning abuse of B.R. in May 2014, and the anonymous letter sent to Defendant White in August 2014.
+229. The Supervisor Defendants and Defendants White and Minter-Brooks failed to remedy the violation of Plaintiffs' Fourth Amendment rights even after learning of widespread abuse and neglect through numerous reports, including without limitation the 2011 inquiries concerning abuse of B.R. and other residents, reports made to Defendants Gonzalez, Peyton, and Linder concerning abuse of B.R. in May 2014, the Early Alert notification and preceding eight 45-day letters sent to Defendant Minter-Brooks, and the anonymous letter sent to

+Defendant White in August 2014.

-211. In addition, the Staff Defendants and Supervisor Defendants conspired among themselves to deprive Plaintiffs of their constitutional rights secured by the Fourth Amendment to the United States Constitution, and took numerous overt steps in furtherance of such conspiracy, as set forth above.
+230. In addition, the Staff Defendants and Supervisor Defendants conspired among themselves to deprive Plaintiffs of their constitutional rights secured by the Fourth Amendment to the United States Constitution, and took numerous overt steps in furtherance of such conspiracy, as set forth above.